woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 ### Oath and pledge
-During the ceremony you will say the oath and pledge.
 Please choose from one of following the oaths:

 **Swear by Oath:**